A quickstart guide to writing assertions and using the Credible Layer CLI

 Here OwnableAssertion

-is the name of the assertion and 0xADDRESS_OF_OWNABLE_CONTRACT
+is the name of the assertion.

 This command submits your assertion’s bytecode and source code to be stored by the Assertion DA, making it available for verification by the network.